PixelPoser/CodeDuetGPT/README.md

 Dual Independent-Agent Conversation Model for Enhanced Contextual and Creative Capacity for Automated Self-Recursive Code Generation

 ## Overview

+(Update 7/23/24: I have updated this script to utilize the GPT-4-Mini model with 16,384 token output.
+Incredible how the models astronogmically improved improved since I wrote this almost a year ago.
+Enjoy this dinosaur of a script.
+Readme below remains the same for record purposes)

 In the world of AI-driven automated code generation, the desire for consistent conversational understanding is ever-present.
 The ability to retain and leverage context is key to successful automated code generation.

 CodeDuetGPT's unique dual-agent model harnesses the power of two separate GPT-4 iterations engaging in a dynamic code building session.
 This approach stands in contrast to the alternate method of using a single GPT-4 32k model simulating two agents conversing.
 By employing two distinct GPT-4 agents, we achieve a notable advancement in contextual understanding.